G-Pappas/ansible/README.md

 ### 👤 createAnsibleUser

 1. Open a terminal.
-2. Navigate to the directory containing the `createAnsibleUser` script.
+2. Navigate to the directory containing the `AnsibleUser` script.
 3. Execute the script by running the following command:

    ```bash